Medical Chat Performance Evaluation

 MedQA serves as a benchmark akin to the USMLE sample exam, encompassing a dataset curated from various medical board examinations.
 This dataset comprises multiple-choice questions designed to assess proficiency in subjects such as Internal Medicine, Pediatrics, Psychiatry, and Surgery, among others.
 The evaluation of Medical Chat was conducted on MedQA's 4-option English test set, encompassing a total of 1,273 questions.

-Medical Chat also demonstrated the highest performance, achieving an accuracy rate of 97.8%.
-This outcome places Medical Chat in first position on the Official Leaderboard, surpassing Google's Med-PaLM 2 and Google's Flan-PaLM (67.6%).
+Google's Flan-PaLM (67.6%).
 The results from the MedQA evaluation assert that Medical Chat stands out as the most accurate medical question-answering system available for public use.

 You can find answers that Medical Chat model produces in this table: